 Moreover the IDE will save the initial window’s handle using the new

 store current window handle command in test cases where the user switches back and forth to

 and from the initial window.

 The current plan is to land the change as part of the 3.5 release, in preparation for playback using WebDriver.

 Special thanks to @tourdedave for editing.

-Tomer Steinfeld is a frontend developer.
+Tomer Steinfeld writes code for a living.
 Currently works on Selenium IDE and other opensource projects.